AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_web.md

 In order to follow the procedure in this page, you must have:

-- A valid Agora account.
-- A valid [Agora project](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=Web) with an AppKey.
-- A token: In a test or production environment, your app client retrieves tokens from your server.
-- A Windows or macOS computer (Xcode installed) that meets the following requirements:
+- A Windows or macOS computer that meets the following requirements:
-  - Access to the Internet.
-If your network has a firewall, follow the instructions in [Firewall Requirements](https://docs.agora.io/en/Agora%20Platform/firewall?platform=Web) to access Agora services.
   - A broswer supported by the Agora Chat SDK:
     - Internet Explorer 9 or later
     - FireFox 10 or later
     - Chrome 54 or later
     - Safari 6 or later
+  - Access to the Internet.
+If your network has a firewall, follow the instructions in [Firewall Requirements](https://docs.agora.io/en/Agora%20Platform/firewall?platform=Web) to access Agora services.
+  - Xcode installed (for macOS only)
 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Project setup